 What Are the Reasons Landlords Can Refuse Pets?

-Examples of refusals that are likely to be considered reasonable include:
+Examples of refusals likely to be considered reasonable include:

 Superior Lease Prohibitions - Where a superior landlord or freeholder refuses consent and the landlord would otherwise be in breach of their own lease.